budnickip/wyleczapi/readme.md

 ### Documentation

-You have to download this API and add .env file with
+You have to download this API, write in console npm install and add .env file with content like below:

 DATABASE_URL=mongodb+srv://[username]:[password]cluster0.dyzu6.mongodb.net/[dbname]?retryWrites=true&w=majority

-and replace [username], [password] and [dbname] with your data from mongodb
+and replace [username], [password] and [dbname] with data from your mongodb account

+To start app type npm run devStart in console

 ## example requests: